X00LA/yearmarked/README.md

 # yearmarked
-Bukkit/Spigot for keeping track of days/months/years and triggering special events in game

-Yearmarked
-This mod will track each passing day and divide the time into days of the week and months of the year.
+Bukkit/Spigot mod for tracking each passing day and dividing the time into days of the week and months of the year and triggering special events in game

 We will later come up with special features for the months and years, but the main pitch that LadyDeath360 (http://www.minecraftforum.net/) worked out is the days of the week which would have the following names and follow a given rule:

-Monsoonday: It rains all day
+- Monsoonday: It rains all day
-Earthday: Bonus crops granted upon harvest
+- Earthday: Bonus crops granted upon harvest
-Wortag: Bonus netherwart granted upon harvest
+- Wortag: Bonus netherwart granted upon harvest
-Donnerstag: Lightning will strike in your vicinity all day
+- Donnerstag: Lightning will strike in your vicinity all day
-Fishfryday: Double XP fishing all day with the chance of bonus rewards
+- Fishfryday: Double XP fishing all day with the chance of bonus rewards
-Diamonday: Bonus diamonds dropped when mining diamond ore
+- Diamonday: Bonus diamonds dropped when mining diamond ore
-Feathersday: No fal. damage all day
+- Feathersday: No fal. damage all day
-Painstaking detail

 Version 1.0.0 will track the days of the week and inform the user when the day changes.
 When the day changes the, special features for that day become active, as described below (now more explicitly than ever!)